John conti Coffee Company: History

 John Conti started the company in 1962 in Louisville, Kentucky as the john conti Vending Co.
 The company began installing coffee units at offices in 1971 and opened a coffee store in 1976.
 With the coffee business expanding, the vending business was sold in 1982.

 In 1977, the Louisville Today Magazine named it "The Best Coffee in Town".
-In 1990—after winning that distinction in all following contents—the company applied for and received that tagline as a trademark.
+In 1990, the company applied for and received that tagline as a trademark.

 A coffee museum that offered free coffee was built next to the Louisville factory, and operated until 2011.
-The brand expanded its market, being sold at Wal-mart and offered in single-serve brewing pods.
+The brand expanded its market, being sold at Walmart and offered in single-serve brewing pods.
 It made a number of acquisitions to expand its presence.

 John Conti retired in 2014, with Canteen of Kentuckiana subsequently running the business.

 Products

 john Conti makes small batches of artisanal coffee.
-It has been noted for using the best Arabican coffee beans.
 Beyond coffee, the company also makes Contea brand iced tea and Aqua Conti bottled water.